Trapped Two-Dimensional Fermi Gases with Population Imbalance: Energy Transport

+To understand this, consider a N particle incident on to the interface.
 If the N phase is partially polarized (for PPN+SF configurations), there are four scattering possibilities: Andreev reflection, specular reflection and hole-like and particle-like transmission~\cite{andreev}.
 A particle undergoing Andreev reflection pairs up with a particle of opposite spin to form a Cooper pair in the SF and therefore leaves behind a hole in the N phase.
 Particles penetrating the SF must have a minimum energy $\Delta_\zeta-h$, where $\Delta_\zeta$ is the SF gap at the interface~\cite{vanschaeybroeck4}.
-However, at sufficiently low temperature $T$, this is rare because of the low statistical weight $\mathrm{e}^{-(\Delta_\zeta-h)/k_BT}\ll 1$.
+However, at sufficiently low temperature $T$, this penetration is rare because of the low statistical weight $\mathrm{e}^{-(\Delta_\zeta-h)/k_BT}\ll 1$.

 If, on the other hand, the N phase is fully polarized at the interface (for FPN+SF configurations), both Andreev reflection and quasiparticle transmission are suppressed so that all N particles must be specularly reflected off the interface.
 Therefore no energy transport through the interface is possible for FPN+SF configurations~\footnote{This is valid only when the N phase is fully polarized at the interface.
 At nonzero temperature, however, the N phase may contain a nonzero fraction of $\downarrow$ particles.
 Nevertheless, the thermal conductivity remains very small due to the presence of the SF gap.}.